-The health benefits of ginseng tea include a boosted immune system, reduced risk of developing cancer, relief from menstrual problems, and reduction in obesity.
-It helps in the decreasing mental distress and sexual problems as well.
+The health benefits of ginseng tea may include a boosted immune system, reduced risk of developing cancer, relief from menstrual problems, and a reduction in obesity.
+It may help in decreasing mental distress and sexual problems as well.

 What is Ginseng Tea?

 Ginseng tea is derived from the ginseng plant root.
-The major health benefits of this tea are due to the naturally occurring chemicals called ‘ginsenosides’ present in the root.
+The major health benefits of this tea might be due to the naturally occurring chemicals called ‘ginsenosides’ present in the root.

-Ginseng tea originated in Korea and was made from Korean variety of ginseng.
+Ginseng tea originated in Korea and was made from a Korean variety of ginseng.
 The tea has become a popular beverage all over the world as an herbal drink.
-One serving of ginseng (3 g) contains 3g of carbohydrates and 11 calories.
-The ginseng tea which is available is made from 3 different types of ginseng, all of which are beneficial for human health and vitality.
+One serving of this tea (3 g) may contain 3g of carbohydrates and 11 calories.
+The available tea is made from 3 different types of ginseng, all of which can be highly beneficial for human health and vitality.
 These are: